 We offer programs for beginning undergraduates; diploma or associate’s degree graduates with an R.N. license; second degree students; graduate students interested in advanced practice, and those who already have a master’s degree in nursing who are interested in post-master’s certification.
 The degree programs lead to the Bachelor of Science in Nursing (B.S.N.) and/or the Master of Science in Nursing (M.S.N.).

-Click on the above RN to BSN video
+View our RN to BSN video

-Click on the above part-time accelerated evening nursing video
+View our part-time accelerated evening nursing video

 Click on headings and/or blue links below for more information